daycry/schemas/docs/api/classes.md

-# API Reference - Classes Overview
+# API Reference - Current Core Classes

-This document provides a comprehensive overview of all classes in the Daycry Schemas library, their purposes, and main methods.
+This document lists the classes that remain in the trimmed (minimal) core of the Daycry Schemas library.
+Classes from previously larger feature sets (validation, performance analysis, advanced relation detection, intelligent cache manager, event/hook system, extended logging) have been removed and are intentionally omitted here.
+Any deprecated stubs (e.g. `SchemaLogger`) are excluded.

 ## Core Classes